snakajim/centos7_verilator/README.md

 ## Trouble shooting

-If you have ssh connection issue, please test using test/Dockerfile.
+If you have ssh connection issue, please test using xeyes-ssh/Dockerfile.

-## History
+## Tag History

-### v21-coming future
+### 22-coming future(wish list)

-Using multi-stage builds to reduce container size(TBD).
+- Using multi-stage builds to reduce container size(TBD).
+- Supporting multi-arch

-### v21.07
+### 21.12
-Adding ssh connection, and some of tool update.
+Adding ssh connection from host, and some of tool update.
+Adding aarch64-linux-gnu- for aarch64 linux cross compile.

 ### v21.01
 Initial version.